Nutlope/aiangels/README.md

 ## Todos v2

 - [x] Add analytics
-- [ ] Add a twitter check mark for folks who've confirmed their information and tweet about it
+- [x] Add a twitter check mark for folks who've confirmed their information and tweet about it
+- [ ] Make check size into a group (change prisma schema) & sort by the id
+- [ ] Add categories for check size to filter by that
+- [ ] Add search bar next to categories
 - [ ] Tweet yesterday took off!
 Spending some more time today adding:
   - [ ] Check marks for folks who confirm their information is accurate and up to date
   - [ ] Filtering based on check size
   - [ ] Search capabilities
-- [ ] Make check size into a group (change prisma schema) & sort by the id
-- [ ] Add categories for check size to filter by that
-- [ ] Add search bar next to categories
-- [ ] Increase check size font
 - [ ] Make other elements on the page smaller to allow more space for details
+- [ ] Make it responsive on mobile by playing around with the categories (can hide on mobile)

 # Credit